Rep Basketball

 Team Structure

-If an eligible player isn’t selected, we can help connect them with other associations in our zone through approved transfer or loan processes.
+If a player isn’t selected for a Wellington team, we can help connect them with other associations in our zone through approved transfer or loan processes.

 This policy sets clear, fair, and transparent eligibility requirements for players seeking selection to WBA age group representative teams, while ensuring full compliance with Basketball New Zealand’s (BBNZ) national eligibility regulations.